tryingsomestuff/Minic/README.md

 ### CCRL
 Minic 2.46 is tested at 3054 on the CCRL 40/15 scale (http://ccrl.chessdom.com/ccrl/4040/)
 Minic 2.33 is tested at 3159 on the CCRL BLITZ 4CPU scale (http://ccrl.chessdom.com/ccrl/404/).
 Minic 2.43 is tested at 3116 on the CCRL BLITZ 1CPU scale (http://ccrl.chessdom.com/ccrl/404/).
+Minic 3.02 is tested at 3154 on the CCRL BLITZ 1CPU scale (http://ccrl.chessdom.com/ccrl/404/).
 Minic 2.48 is tested at 3025 on the CCRL FRC list (http://ccrl.chessdom.com/ccrl/404FRC/)

 ### CEGT
 Minic 2.48 is tested at 2982 on the CEGT 40/4 list (http://www.cegt.net/40_4_Ratinglist/40_4_single/rangliste.html)
 MinicNNUE 2.51 using Nascent Nutrient is tested at 3216 on the CEGT 40/4 list (http://www.cegt.net/40_40%20Rating%20List/40_40%20All%20Versions/rangliste.html)
+Minic 3.02 using Narcotized Nightshift is tested at 3044 on the CEGT 40/20 list (http://www.cegt.net/40_40%20Rating%20List/40_40%20All%20Versions/rangliste.html)
 Minic 2.35 is tested at 3034 on the CEGT 40/4 MP8CPU list (http://www.cegt.net/40_4_Ratinglist/40_4_mp/rangliste.html)
 Minic 2.07 is tested at 2935 on the CEGT 5+3 PB=ON list (http://www.cegt.net/5Plus3Rating/BestVersionsNEW/rangliste.html)
 Minic 2.48 is tested at 2969 on the CEGT 40/15 list (http://www.cegt.net/40_40%20Rating%20List/40_40%20SingleVersion/rangliste.html)